 The above symptoms are an immune response that your dog may have when experiencing a yeast overgrowth issue.
 The pathogenic bacteria attacks the dog's internal organs, suppresses the immune system, and results in the above problems on the surface of the body of the dog.
-When this happens, the holistic approach is to balance the unhealthy bacteria with probiotics (healthy flora).

 With continued use of antibiotics, all the bacteria in the body of the dog is killed, including the friendly, healthy bacteria.
-With antibiotic use, symptoms may lessen, but soon return and intensify after antibiotic therapy is stopped.* Also, treating the yeast symptoms topically, such as with an antibacterial soap or special cleanser does not solve the fundamental problem that causes the yeast symtpoms in the first place.
+With antibiotic use, symptoms may lessen, but soon return and intensify after antibiotic therapy is stopped.* Also, treating the yeast symptoms (yeast dermatitis) topically, such as with an antibacterial soap or special cleanser does not solve the fundamental problem that causes the yeast symptoms in the first place.

 Now Read This: